pkluz/PKRevealController/README.md

 ```

 ###Sending messages between controllers
 It is really easy to send messages between controllers, as the `revealController` exposes each of those as properties.
-For instance, from you left view controller you can easily print a description of the front view controller like this:
+For instance, from your left view controller you can easily print a description of the front view controller like this:
 ``` objective-c
 [self.revealController.frontViewController description];
 ```